L-Methylfolate Side Effects

 What are the differences between folate and folic acid?

-The major differences between folate and folic acid are all about the forms in which they exist; folate is a reduced form while folic acid is an oxidized form.
-The reduced forms of vitamin B9 such as dihydrofolate and tetrahydrofolate are less stable biochemically, whereas the oxidized form, folic acid (found in supplements and fortified foods) remains stable for a longer period of time.
+The reduced forms of vitamin B9 such as dihydrofolate and tetrahydrofolate are biochemically less stable.
+Folic acid is an oxidized form, and is often used in supplements and fortified foods because it remains stable for a longer period of time.

-Folic acid is a synthetic (man-made) water-soluble compound that does not exist in nature.
 Folic acid consists of a pteroyl group that is connected to a glutamic acid part and shows greater stability than the folates which are in reduced forms.
 However, it’s important to note that the transformation of folic acid relies on 6 different conversion processes that need to occur within the body before it can be transformed into 5-MTHF which your body can then directly absorb and utilize.

-In contrast, Folate is a naturally occurring bioactive entity and is comprised of polyglutamines in their tails.
-As compared to folate, folinic acid is also a naturally occurring compound in food, however, it is readily converted into THF even in the absence of the dihydrofolate reductase enzyme (DHFR).
+In contrast, folate is a naturally occurring bioactive nutrient and is comprised of polyglutamines in their tails.
+Folinic acid is also a naturally occurring compound in food, however, it is readily converted into THF even in the absence of the dihydrofolate reductase enzyme (DHFR).
+This means that the effects of folinic acid are not inhibited by the drug compounds such as methotrexate, which inhibits DHFR in the body.

-Consequently, the effects of folinic acid are not inhibited by the drug compounds, for instance, methotrexate, which inhibits DHFR in the body.
 Food sources that contain significant amounts of folate include: green leafy vegetables, sprouts, brewer’s yeast, beans, peanuts, sunflower seeds, cruciferous vegetables, fruits, whole grains, liver, seafood, and eggs.

 Check out some of the key differences between folic acid and the most active form of folate able to be immediately absorbed and used by the body (without having to undergo any enzymatic conversions), L-methylfolate in the chart below.